2019 North Indian Ocean cyclone season: Storm names

-Within this basin, a tropical cyclone is assigned a name when it is judged to have reached Cyclonic Storm intensity with winds of 65 km/h.
-The names were selected by members of the ESCAP/WMO Panel on Tropical Cyclones between 2000 and May 2004, before the Regional Specialized Meteorological Center in New Delhi started to assign names in September 2004.
+In the basin, a tropical cyclone is assigned a name whe is judged to have become a cyclonic storm with winds of 65 km/h.
+The names were selected by members of the ESCAP/WMO Panel on Tropical Cyclones from 2000 and May 2004, before the Regional Specialized Meteorological Center in New Delhi started to assign names in September 2004.
 There is no retirement of tropical cyclone names in this basin as the list of names is only scheduled to be used once before a new list of names is drawn up.
 Should a named tropical cyclone move into the basin from the Western Pacific, it will retain its original name.
 The next eight available names from the List of North Indian Ocean storm names are below.

 Pabuk entered the basin from the Gulf of Thailand as a cyclonic storm; its name was assigned by the Japan Meteorological Agency.